LizMyers/LizMyers.github.io/tfjs02/README.md

 ### Getting started

 Clone this repo and <b>cd into the tfjs02</b> directory.
-Then update the dependencies with npm install.
+Then install the dependencies with npm install.
 ```
 npm install
 ```